Table of Contents

 - Reports on how many days does it take for orders to be delivered

-- Real-time visibility into inventory levels across fulfillment centers
+- Real-time visibility into inventory levels across fulfilment centres

-- Automatic, proactive notifications when stock gets low at each fulfillment center so you can restock inventory
+- Automatic, proactive notifications when stock gets low at each fulfilment centre so you can restock inventory

 - And much more!

-Get in touch with ShipBob today and learn how you can simplify retail fulfillment and meet customer expectations.
-Visit the button below to get a fulfillment quote from ShipBob and see if we’re a good fit.
+Get in touch with ShipBob today and learn how you can simplify retail fulfilment and meet customer expectations.
+Visit the button below to get a fulfilment quote from ShipBob and see if we’re a good fit.